I may have BDD (Body Dysmorphic Disorder)

 Here are some organisations you can contact for support:

-BDD Foundation – they aim to relieve the suffering for people with BDD, while advancing research, treatments and awareness of the condition.
+BDD Foundation aims to relieve the suffering for people with BDD, while advancing research, treatments and awareness of the condition.
 They also have a useful directory of local and online support groups.

-International OCD Foundation – their mission is to improve support, increase access to effective
+International OCD Foundation’s mission is to improve support, increase access to effective

 treatment through research and training, and fight stigma surrounding mental health issues.